Wondering where the best places to study abroad in Australia are? We got you! While … Read more

 About Murdoch University

-- Established in 1973, Murdoch University is ranked in the top 100 universities in the world under 50 years of age according to The Times Higher Education World University rankings.
-Murdoch is also ranked number 33 in the Times Higher Education Top 100 Most International Universities in the world.
+- Established in 1973, Murdoch University is ranked in the top 90 universities in the world under 50 years of age according to QS World University Rankings rankings.

 - Murdoch’s main South Street campus is set amongst a beautiful bush environment and covers nearly 600 acres, it is one of the largest campuses in Australia, yet is only a short train ride to the city and a quick bus ride to Perth’s incredible beaches.

-- Murdoch University’s veterinary science program is ranked in the top 50 in the world, and number one in Australia by the QS World University subject rankings, and was the first veterinary course in Australia to achieve accreditation by the American Veterinary Medical Association.
+- Murdoch University’s veterinary science program is ranked in the top 40 in the world by the QS World University subject rankings and was the first veterinary course in Australia to achieve accreditation by the American Veterinary Medical Association.